Tuscan Committee of National Liberation: Battle of Florence

 As the Allied forces headed towards Florence in August 1944, the CTLN began to prepare a general uprising in order to further undermine the fighting capacity of the retreating Axis armies. on 4 August 1944 a general insurrection was announced and the CTLN fought to remove the last pockets of German resistance.

 At 4am on 5 August 1944 the 6th South African Armoured Division crossed the Ponte Vecchio into Florence and joined up with CTLN resistance fighters.
 They were closely followed by the New Zealand Māori Battalion and the British 6th Armoured Division.

-On 11 August 1944, the CTLN issued a city wide proclamation stating:
+On 11 August 1944, the CTLN issued a citywide proclamation stating:

 "The TUSCAN COMMITTEE OF NATIONAL LIBERATION took over from today, 11 August 7 am, all the powers of provisional government that belong to him as the only representative body of the Tuscan people and by delegation of the democratic government of free Italy.
 CTLN forces have occupied the city since this morning and, siding in his defense, fight against the Germans, the fascists and the snipers.
 All citizens must contribute with all their strength to the liberation of the city, give all the moral and material help to our courageous patriots.
-The most serious suffering of the population is about to end with our victory.We salute the victorious allied armies and prepare to welcome them with the fraternity we feel for all the comrades in arms who fight for the same cause.Let us gain the right to be a free people by fighting and falling for freedom."
+The most serious suffering of the population is about to end with our victory.We salute the victorious allied armies and prepare to welcome them with the fraternity we feel for all the comrades in arms who fight for the same cause.
+Let us gain the right to be a free people by fighting and falling for freedom."

 German forces utilised snipers during the Battle of Florence to target CTLN fighters in an attempt to demoralise them.

 The city of Florence was finally liberated on 16 August 1944 and effective control of the city was handed over to the Allies by the CTLN.
 Pockets of fighting continued in the city until 1 September 1944, when the last remnants of the Fascist occupiers were driven from Florence.

 CTLN forces suffered approximately 600 casualties liberating Florence, with 205 dead and over 400 injured.